deficollective/defiscan/src/content/protocols/morpho.md

 author: ["author-1", "author-2"]
 submission_date: "2024-11-27"
 publish_date: "1970-01-01"
-acknowledge_date: "1970-01-01"
 update_date: "2024-11-27"
 ---

 # Summary

 Morpho is a trustless and efficient lending primitive with permissionless market creation.
 It enables the deployment of minimal and isolated lending markets by specifying: one collateral asset, one loan asset, a Liquidation Loan To Value (LLTV), an Interest Rate Model (IRM), and an oracle.
-Morpho's rates stay between the supply rate and the borrow rate of the pool, reducing the interests paid by the borrowers while increasing the interests earned by the suppliers.
-It means that you are getting boosted peer-to-peer rates or, in the worst case scenario, the APY of the pool.
+Users may lend funds directly on individual Morpho markets or through Morpho Vaults.
+These vaults are created permissionlessly by third parties, or risk curators, and offer managed lending strategies by aggregating different Morpho markets.

 # Overview

 ## Chain

-Morpho is deployed on Ethereum mainnet as well as Base.
-This review focuses on the Ethereum mainnet deployment.
+Morpho is deployed on different chains.
+This review is based on the Ethereum mainnet deployment.

 > Chain score: L

 ## Upgradeability

-Morpho is fully permissionless, allowing anyone to create, lend, or borrow in markets without the need for approval.

-The 600 lines of code of the protocol are fully immutable.
-The Morpho multisig (`morpho.eth`) has the possibility to activate a fee switch parameter, similar to Uniswap's fee structure.
+The Morpho (markets) protocol and Morpho Vaults are non-upgradeable.
+No permissions exist in the Morpho protocol that could affect users' funds and unclaimed yield or could otherwise result in non-expected protocol performance.

+On the other hand, Morpho Vaults expose users to critical permissions that could result in the loss of user funds.
+However, control over these permissions is owned by the vault's risk curators and not by Morpho governance, the team or otherwise affiliated entities.
+The Morpho Vault permissions thus do not introduce centralization risk.

+A team multisig, `morpho.eth`, is able to activate a fee switch and enable new LTV tiers and interest rate models.
+These permissions can only affect newly created markets and future yield, with fees enforced in a fixed range.

-⚠️ Although the Morpho protocol contracts are immutable, we note that the `MORPHO` token is currently upgradeable and mintable.
-The permissions belong to the `morpho.eth` multisig with currently no delay.
-As the token is not an active part of the protocol we decided not to include it in the scope of this review.
+⚠️ Note that the `MORPHO` token is upgradeable and mintable by the `morpho.eth` multisig without an Exit Window enforced.
+Since the MORPHO token does not serve a function in the Morpho protocol and Morpho Vaults, not directly and not through governance, this is not included in the assessment here.

 > Upgradeability score: L

 ## Autonomy

-Each Morpho market relies on an oracle, the latter being configured with feeds.
-Those feeds are compliant with the Chainlink Aggregator pattern.

-⚠️ It is important to note that each market creator is free to choose its oracle and could potentially use unreliable, centralized, or malicious oracles.
-As market creation is a permissionless endeavor, we decided that the Vault oracles were out of the scope of this review.
+Morpho markets are configured with an external price oracle based on which the solvency of a position is established.
+While market creators are free in the price oracle choice, most use Morpho's price oracle factory.
+This factory makes use of Chainlink price feeds and assumes that these feeds never fail (liveness and valid prices).
+Since Morpho markets are immutable, the price oracle cannot be updated post market creation, a stale Chainlink feed can result in the temporary or permanent freezing of user funds.

+The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
+This dependency thus introduces centralization risk in the Morpho protocol.

-> Autonomy score: L
+> Autonomy score: H

 ## Exit Window

-Morpho's market contracts are fully immutable, no upgrades or changes can be made apart from fees, removing the need for an exit window.

-⚠️ We note that this is different for the `MORPHO` token, as it can be upgraded and minted at any time with no delay(see [upgradeability](#upgradeability)).
+The Morpho protocol and Morpho Vaults do not expose centrally controlled permissions with a potential impact of loss of user funds or unclaimed yield.
+Hence, an Exit Window is not required.

 > Exit Window score: L